Keep in touch while your employee is off work

 Your employee could return to work gradually on reduced hours for a specified length of time.
 An employee who returns back to work on a ‘phased return’ is more likely to re-adjust and settle back into work more successfully, and not need to have time off again, than if they rushed back to work on full hours straight away.
 This approach can be particularly helpful if a member of staff has been off work for a long absence.

-GPs and Occupational Health professionals recognise that this approach can be of benefit to both the worker and employee and often include it as a recommendation in the Fit Note or Occupational Health report.
+GPs and Occupational Health professionals recognise that this approach can be of benefit to both the worker and employee and often include it as a recommendation in the fit note or Occupational Health report.
 A phased return usually lasts anywhere between two to six weeks, but can go on longer if necessary.
+ACAS has helpful information about fit notes and proof of sickness on their website, including information about phased returns.

 Each employee’s situation is different and it’s important that the terms of a phased return are arranged collaboratively and agreed by both employee and employer.
 This includes having regular reviews of the arrangement and a date to return to regular hours which is agreed by both parties.